 2014 La Mission had aromatic cherries, excellent acidity, striking elegance, sophisticated touch, and velvety texture.
 Great complexity and a long finish.
 Beauty wine.
 95p.

-Second wine of La Mission, 2014 La Chapelle de LMHB - very attractive on the nose in the palate, with cherry flavours, fine ripe tannin and fine acidity on the palate, well-balanced and with a smooth finish.
+Second wine of La Mission, 2014 La Chapelle de LMHB - beautiful on the nose in the palate, with cherry flavors, fine ripe tannin, and fine acidity on the palate, well-balanced and smooth finish.
 89p

 Second wine of Haut Brion, 2014 Le Clarence de HB - more acidity than La Chapelle de LMHB, otherwise the same style.
 89p.